FaisalAl-Tameemi/intro-to-react/chapter_1/__70_first_component_exercise.md

 Spend a bit of time writing regular HTML code within the `render` method in this component and see how your page changes.

+As we previously discussed, all valid HTML is valid JSX.

 ----